optout21/nano-work-cache/README.md

 when it is needed.
 At that time PoW will be retured fast from the cache.
 The Nano Work Cache does not compute work itself, it just proxies work reqests to a node, and caches results.

+In a real-world usage, cache hit ratio was **92%**.
+In a larger wallet setup, over a period of several days, 3412 work requests were served from the cache, out of 3703.
+During the same period, an additional 2627 work proofs have been precomputed.

 ## Prerequisites

 * Golang